FernandoAFS/pomogo/README.md

    <a href="https://github.com/FernandoAFS/pomogo/blob/main/LICENSE"><img alt="GitHub License" src="https://img.shields.io/github/license/FernandoAFS/pomogo"></a>
 </p>

 <h1 align="center">Pomogo.
 Minimal, unix-like pomodoro timer</h1>

-Simple minimal, unix-like and hackable pomodoro timer.
+Simple minimal, unix-like and hackable [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer.
 Loosely inspired by [suckless](https://suckless.org/philosophy/).

-## Disclaimer
+## ⚠ Disclaimer:

 This project is currently under active development.
-If you want a more feature-ready experience consider other tools like [spt](https://github.com/pickfire/spt) or [focus](https://github.com/ayoisaiah/focus/tree/master)
+If you want a more feature-ready experience consider other tools like [spt](https://github.com/pickfire/spt) or [focus](https://github.com/ayoisaiah/focus/tree/master).

+## 🚀 How it works:

+- Start a server.
+- Start a pomodoro session.
+- Work for 25 minutes
+- Break for 5 minutes
+- Take a long 15 minutes break after 4 work sessions
+- Work again...

+## 🌠 Features:

+- 0 dependencies.
+100% go with no packages.
+Comipled go package ready to work on any unix-like system.
+- Server-client architecture via unix sockets by default.
+- Customizable.
+Every parameter is passed via flags.
+- Run scripts on server event for unlimited customizability.
+- Out of the box integration with [dmenu](https://tools.suckless.org/dmenu/) via `pomomenu`.

+## ❓Motivation:

+Create a simple pomodoro timer that is easy to integrate with other tools with unix scripts.

+I had a very hard time creating scripts round [spt](https://github.com/pickfire/spt) to integrate it with taskwarrior (and timewarrior).

-## Install
+## 🚚 Install:

-Pomogo itself:

 `go install github.com/FernandoAFS/pomogo/cmd/pomogo@latest`